kgogina/Interactive-rating-component/README.md

 - `index.html`: The main HTML file that contains the rating component and thank you message.
 - `css/style.css`: The CSS file that styles the rating component and thank you message.
 - `js/script.js`: The JavaScript file that handles the rating selection and submission.

+## Acknowledgements

+Special thanks to [Frontend Mentor](https://www.frontendmentor.io) for providing the task/project that served as the basis for this code.